ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-This image depicts a group of people working outdoors in a field or garden setting.
-The scene is lush with green plants growing in rows, and the workers are engaged in manual labor, possibly planting or harvesting crops.
+The image shows a group of people working in a field, possibly engaged in agricultural activities such as planting or weeding.

-Key elements of the image include:
-- Several people crouching or bending down to work on the soil.
-- Two umbrellas held by individuals to provide shade; one umbrella is green with white polka dots, and another is lavender with a geometric pattern.
-- The workers are dressed in casual, practical clothing suitable for fieldwork, including a mix of long-sleeve shirts, t-shirts, and hats.
+**Layout and Key Elements:**
+- The individuals are positioned along furrows in the soil with green plants growing on either side.
+- The person in the foreground is wearing a light purple shirt with black text and patterned pants, sitting down and smiling while working with the soil.
+- Behind her, a woman in a red long-sleeved shirt and a camouflage baseball cap with the letters "LA" stands holding a purple umbrella with a geometric pattern.
+- Other people in the background also appear to be working in the field, some holding umbrellas to shield themselves from the sun.
-- Background features include tall trees and greenery, suggesting a rural or semi-rural environment.
+- The background shows lush greenery with several tall palm trees and other vegetation under a clear, bright sky.

-There is no visible text in the image.
-The overall impression fits well within the context of an annual development report, highlighting agricultural activities or community labor endeavors.
+**Text:**
+- The only visible text is on the cap of the woman in red, displaying "LA" and "LOS ANGELES."
+- The shirt of the woman in purple has some cursive text, but it is partially obscured and difficult to clearly read from the image.

+The image conveys a sense of outdoor labor and community effort, set in a vibrant natural environment.
+There is no additional textual content or graphical layout visible in this particular image portion.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p15_img1.png)